MobileFirstLLC/download-all-images/README.md

  # [Download All Images](https://download-all-images.mobilefirst.me)

-**Download All Images is a popular browser extension for downloading a large number of images from a web page with a single click.**
+### Web extension for downloading all images from a web page with a single click.

-This repository is for public issue tracking and beta testing.
+This repository is for public issue tracking, beta testing, and release notes.

+Starting with version 3.0.0 (May 2021) Download All Images will be available for browsers listed below.
+Opera link may not work yet as we wait for marketplace review.
+If you  want to try the extension right now with opera browser, follow the beta testing instructions below or use the version available through chrome web store.

 ||||
 :--- | :--- |  :---